privacy-scaling-explorations/semaphore-phase2-setup/README.md

 ### 1. The challenge file

-We will use the 26th challenge file from the Perpetual Powers of Tau ceremony as the starting point.
+We will use the following challenge file from the Perpetual Powers of Tau ceremony as the starting point.
 The Blake2b hash of the challenge file is:

 ```
     ab45d9d9 de4a950d a97ae2b1 d20fb7c6